Māori and Indigenous Health

 The purpose of the Māori and Indigenous Health major is to prepare culturally competent graduates who are able to use, apply and integrate Māori, bicultural and indigenous knowledge and practices in their chosen health and social services related careers.

-The holistic Māori view of health and well-being is an important component of the major which includes knowledge and skills in the following areas:
+The holistic Māori view of health and well-being is an important component of the major that includes knowledge and skills in the following areas:

 Students interested in progressing to postgraduate study will be well prepared as a result of this major, particularly in relation to Māori and Indigenous Studies and/or Health.